valinet/ExplorerPatcher/README.md

 ```

 Also, in the next section, which desribes the configuration options for the software, you will learn about how to disable the search box altogether, should you want to.

-### Fix the battery applet
-As you will notice, the battery flyout in the taskbar is broken in Windows 11.
-You can replace it with a much better alternative called [Battery Mode](https://en.bmode.tarcode.ru/) which has all the stock options and more.

-### Disable blue highlight in menus
-To disable the blue highlight in the context menu and return to the classic gray highlight from early Windows 11 builds, read [here](https://github.com/valinet/ExplorerPatcher/issues/18).

-### Disable window rounded corners
-You can try one of my other utilities available [here](https://github.com/valinet/Win11DisableRoundedCorners).

 ### Patcher settings
 Now that you have set up the basic stuff, you can choose to enable additional settings to enhance the experience even more.
 For this, customize the following commands by changing the number acording to your needs: